-2016 Water Blitz: 25th April and 3rd Ocotber.
+2016 Water Blitz: 3rd Ocotber 2016

 The Thames catchment includes a large network of streams, canals, ditches, ponds and rivers.
 Nutrient pollution (phosphates and nitrates) and sediments enter these waterbodies and can degrade these important ecosystems and the species that inhabit them.

 Get Involved in the Waterblitz by registering at the FreshWater Watch site.
 Contact firstname.lastname@example.org for your free kits when you’ve registered.